-We understand the Present Perfect Tense as “Conversational Past Tense”.
+We can understand the Present Perfect Tense as “Conversational Past Tense”.
 The Past Simple Tense could be referred to as “Narrative Past Tense.”
-Conversation means when two or more people ask questions and give answers.
-As soon as one starts retelling a sequence of past events, i.e. a story, a conversation turns into a one way speaking about past events in a story the “Narrative Past Tense” comes into place with it’s Past Simple Tense.
+Conversation means when two or more people ask questions and give answers, or simply inform one another about something.
+As soon as one person starts retelling a sequence of past events, i.e. a story, the conversation becomes a monologue (when only one person is telling a story) about past events in a story.
+In this situation, the “Narrative Past Tense” comes into place with its usage of the Past Simple Tense.

-It means that we use the Present Perfect in a conversation to talk about recent completed events and not in a story to talk about past events.
+It means that we use the Present Perfect in a conversation to talk about recent completed past events, and not in a story to talk about past events.
+Simple conversation regarding past events vs telling a story with past events.
+Conversation vs story.

 Have you watched today’s video?

-To narrate stories, tales etc, that had events within the finished period of time in the past, we use Past Simple.
-We can also use other tense forms but not the Present Perfect.
-Weather we specify the finished period of time explicitly or implicitly, we don’t choose the Present Perfect.
+To narrate stories, tales etc., that had events within the finished period of time in the past, we use Past Simple.
+We can also use other tense forms, but not Present Perfect.
+Whether we specify the finished period of time explicitly or implicitly, we don’t choose Present Perfect.

 We have created a whole comprehensive course here: Present Perfect and Past Simple Compared